franvillamil/franvillamil.github.io/research.md

 ### Working papers

+* The legacies of authoritarian repression on civil society (with Laia Balcells).
+* Mobilization capacity and local selective violence (with Paloma Aguilar, Fernando de la Cuesta, and Ignacio Sánchez-Cuenca).
 * [Measurement validity in historical conflict data: Comparing datasets from Spain.](https://osf.io/c6wgk/)
 * Rally 'round the barrack: Far-right support and the military (with Stuart Turnbull-Dugarte and José Rama).

 ### Work in progress

 * Wartime collective targeting and postwar ethnic mobilization.
-* Mobilization capacity and local selective violence (with Paloma Aguilar, Fernando de la Cuesta, and Ignacio Sánchez-Cuenca).
 * Past conflict, issues, and polarization in Spain (with Laia Balcells and Juan F. Tellez).
-* Authoritarian repression and local collective action in Spain (with Laia Balcells).